Forterra’s report finds they acted inconsistently but in ‘good faith’

 The tribe, in a statement Thursday, said the findings confirmed its allegations.

 “The Snoqualmie Tribe is proud to have stood up for what’s right and will continue to hold accountable bad actors who seek to deceive Tribal Nations.
 This third-party report proves our Tribe’s claims,” de los Angeles said.
-However, Forterra’s apologies “do not go far enough, and only comes after this third party has confirmed the Tribe’s statements,” he added.
+However, Forterra’s apologies “do not go far enough” and come only “after this third party has confirmed the Tribe’s statements,” he added.

 Levey, the Forterra vice president who was fired last week, led the grant writing process and was the only Forterra staffer in direct contract with the tribe throughout the process, according to the Angeli Law Group’s report.